BiftuShibbire/UGR-8027-13/README.md

 # UGR-8027-13
-This file contains the wireframe and site-diagram of my Tourism.et website.
+This folder contains the wireframe and site-diagram of my Tourism.et website.